Unattended burial at sea

 On our unattended burial at sea services we perform a traditional ash scattering service on your behalf.
 The boat will venture out three nautical miles before the captain will gently release the ashes into the sea followed by a traditional sailor’s goodbye.
-After the services we will send a certificate with the details of the ash scattering including official coordinates (latitude and longitude) of the services.
+After the services we will send a digital certificate with the details of the ash scattering including official coordinates (latitude and longitude) of the services.
 Ashes can be sent via the United States postal service or arranged to be dropped off in person.

 How to package and ship cremated remains for an unattended burial at sea